QUALITY ASSURANCE PROGRAM FOR CONSTRUCTION

 Agency sampling and testing personnel, laboratories, and equipment will be qualified in accordance with the Iowa DOT Technical Training & Certification Program (IM 213) and the Materials Laboratory Qualification Program (IM 208), and will be evaluated under the Independent Assurance Program.

 Verification samples will be obtained by agency sampling.
 For some sampling identified in IM 204, the Contractor shall assist with sampling as directed and witnessed by certified Agency personnel.
 The sample location and time will be randomly selected by the Agency (except when noted elsewhere) and will only be given to the Contractor immediately prior to sampling.
 To maintain the integrity of the sample, it will either be transported by Agency personnel or secured by a tamper proof method and transported by the Contractor.
+See IM 205 Appendix A for information on securing samples.

 QC test results to be used as part of the acceptance decision will be validated by verification test results.
 Validation of Contractor test results will be done in accordance with IM 216, IM 511, and IM 530.
 Contractor test results that fail the lot validation shall not be used for acceptance of that lot unless the dispute resolution system resolves the discrepancy.
 Verification test results will be used for lot acceptance pending the dispute resolution.